TY-Jeong/VacHopPy/README.md

 </div>

 ### Prepare for hopping path analysis
-To prepare for hopping path analysis using the `trajectory.Analyzer module`, follow these steps:
+To prepare for hopping path analysis using the `trajectory.Analyzer` module, follow these steps:
 1. Instantiate the Analyzer:

 Create an instance of `trajectory.Analyzer`, passing in an instance of **trajectory.LatticeHopping** as an argument.